The Bankrate promise

 3. Determine your eligibility.

 There are several different SBA loan types, which we discuss in more depth below.
 You will need to review each type to decide which fits your needs best.
 The eligibility requirements differ slightly for each loan type.
-Each lender may have additional requirements, but typically you will need the following to be eligible for an SBA loan for a new business:
+Each lender may have additional requirements, like a certain time in business, minimum annual revenue requirement or a certain credit score.
+But typically you will need the following to be eligible for an SBA loan for a new business:

 - Operate as a for-profit company